'Son of the year' killed in Manchester terror attack

 London (CNN)A young Manchester man who made headlines in December as the "son of the year" has been named as one of the victims from Monday night's terror attack in Manchester.

-Martyn Hett gained international attention last year after a social media campaign to save his mother's knitting career went viral.
+Martyn Hett, from the Stockport suburb, gained international attention last year after a social media campaign to save his mother's knitting career went viral.

 Dubbed the "son of the year" by Buzzfeed and the Today Show, Hett took to Twitter after his mother told him she was struggling to make any sales at a Christmas craft fair.